Nishan Sahib: Guru Amar Das

+The earliest references to a Sikh flag date back to the mid-16th century, being mentioned in a verse in the Guru Granth Sahib on page 1393.
 In the era of Guru Amar Das, a white-triangular flag was erected at the then-newly constructed Baoli Sahib (stepwell) located in Goindwal on the bank of the Beas River.
 This white flag was coined the dhaval dhuja ('white banner').
 The white in the flag symbolised Piri, or saintliness, but also "goodwill" and "peace", and also acting as a landmark to aid visitors seeking out a Sikh site.
 Some Sikh scholars believe there was also an Ik Onkar symbol inscribed on the flag that represented the oneness of the divine.
 The white flag was a characterisation of the raj (era) embarked by Guru Nanak.
 Pashaura Singh speculates that the colour of the Nishan Sahib located at the Harmandir Sahib in Amritsar was white as well during the period of Bhai Gurdas.

 Within the Guru Granth Sahib, there is a reference made to the flag established by Guru Amar Das in a hymn penned by Bhatt Kalshar: